 Cookies allow websites to recognise that a user on an individual computer has previously visited the site.
 The cookies save some information about that user for when they access the site again in the future.

 By using and browsing the Age UK website, you consent to cookies being used in accordance with our policy.
 If you do not consent, you must turn off cookies or refrain from using the site.

 Most browsers allow you to turn off cookies.
 To do this, look at the 'help' menu on your browser.
 Switching off cookies may restrict your use of the website and/or delay or affect the way in which it operates.

 3. Cookie consent

 By using our website, our social media pages (such as Facebook, Twitter, YouTube, and Instagram), subscribing to our services, and/or making a donation to us, you agree that, unless you disabled them within your internet browser, we can place the types of cookies set out below on your device and use that data in accordance with this Policy.

 Broadly, there are 4 types of cookie:

-3. What cookies does the Wireless from Age UK website use?
+5. What Third Party cookies does the Age UK website use?